immcantation/tigger/docs/topics/findNovelAlleles.md

 common sequence assigned to each allele analyzed

 mut_range
-:   the range of mutations that sampled may carry and be considered by the algorithm
+:   the range of mutations that samples may carry and be considered by the algorithm

 pos_range